jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/enabling-snmp-support.rst

            trapsess -v 3 -u testuser -a MD5 -A testpassword -l authPriv -x DES -X testpassword udp:10.10.10.1:162 EOF

-    **\(Optional\)** You can add your own EngineID value, instead of having it auto-created.
-This keeps the EngineID value the same, even when the SNMP application restarts.
-The EngineID is required if you are using an SNMP trap viewer or SNMP monitoring tool.
-Add the 'engineID [STRING]' value in the **configmap:user_conf** variable, as shown below.
+    **(Optional)** You can add your own EngineID value, instead of having it auto-created.
+This keeps the EngineID value the same, even when the |SNMP|
+    application restarts.
+The EngineID is required if you are using an |SNMP|
+    trap viewer or |SNMP| monitoring tool.
+Add the `engineID [STRING]` value in the ``configmap:user_conf`` variable, as shown below.

     .. code-block:: none